Graduate School coronavirus updates

 Candidacy requirement accommodation for registration in XXX 9992

-PhD students must normally complete the Qualifying Examination and submit the Recommendation for Candidacy Status to the Graduate School before they are permitted to register for XXX 9992.
-In light of disruptions caused by the COVID-19 pandemic, the Graduate School is making an accommodation to allow a PhD student who was registered for XXX 9991 in Winter 2020 or Spring/Summer 2020 to register for XXX 9992, if the student was unable to complete their candidacy requirements as a direct result of the COVID-19 pandemic (ex. qualifying exam cancelled; lab closure precluded completion of qualifying exam; COVID-related illness precluding taking an exam on the scheduled date).
-This accommodation requires written approval from the advisor and department (to firstname.lastname@example.org), and carries the expectation that the student will complete the qualifying examination and advance to candidacy during the Fall 2020 term.
+PhD students must normally achieve Candidacy Status to the Graduate School before they are permitted to register for XXX 9992.
+If a student who has completed 9991 was unable to complete their candidacy requirements as a direct result of the COVID-19 pandemic (ex. qualifying exam cancelled; lab closure precluded completion of qualifying exam; COVID-related illness precluding taking an exam on the scheduled date), an exception can be made to allow the student to register for 9992 before candidacy.
+This accommodation requires written approval from the advisor and department (send to email@example.com), and carries the expectation that the student will complete the qualifying examination and advance to candidacy during the term in which they are permitted to registered for XXX 9992.
 Further registration in the dissertation sequence will not be permitted until the qualifying exam has been completed.
-This accommodation is only in effect for Fall 2020.
+This accommodation is in effect for Fall 2020 and Winter 2021.

 Oral qualifying exams and prospectus defenses may be held remotely.

 Oral qualifying exams and prospectus defenses may also be held using the synchronous audio-visual modalities described above.

 Final defense of the dissertation may be held remotely.